Mroz Institute World Affairs Colloquium

 Fall 2022

-The main theme of the Mroz Global Leadership Institute for the 2022-23 academic year is post-crisis reconstruction, development, and diplomacy.
+The main theme of the Mroz Global Leadership Institute for Fall 2022 is post-crisis reconstruction, development, and diplomacy.
 Post-crisis reconstruction is a multidimensional process which focuses on security and peacebuilding, the return to political stability, and economic and social development.

 Armed conflicts, public health emergencies, natural disasters, and other crises have been a recurring feature of human history.
 Since WWII, military conflicts among states have been rare but instrastate and civil wars have been more frequent.
 Since 2012, the number of instrastate conflicts around the world almost doubled.
 Similarly, the number of natural disasters in past forty decades quadrupled.
 These crises have led to losses of life and wealth, human displacement, and political instability.